 Before we can ‘fix’ our problem of being an angry mom, we have to actually figure out what being an angry mom means for us.
 Why have we gotten to this point?

 At the crux of it all, it’s because we aren’t being supported in one way or another.
 This doesn’t mean our husband isn’t doing enough to help or our kids are entitled or lazy.
 It may mean that you’re not doing what you need to in order to support yourself.

-For me, it wasn’t a behavioural thing.
+For me, it wasn’t a behavioral thing.
 It wasn’t that my kids were naughty, I mean, they’re cheeky as all get-up and sassy to boot.
 But that hadn’t changed.
 They were always like that.

 It wasn’t that my husband didn’t do enough.
-If I’m being completely honest, he does more around the house than I do (like, way more) and that hadn’t changed either.
+If I’m being completely honest, he does more around the house than I do (like, way more), and that hadn’t changed either.

 It was because I had stopped looking after me.

 I would spend most of my day going out of my way to do everything for my kids, my family, my friends, or anyone in need.
 But this meant I left very little time for myself.

 I had stopped exercising and moving my body, my hormones were out of whack and I felt awful.
 Because I felt awful, I was eating poorly, which made me feel even worse.